wpXPRESS-WP-support/DIVInizer/readme.txt

 = Requirements =

-DIVInizer requires the [Divi theme](https://www.elegantthemes.com/gallery/divi/).
+ET Divinizer requires the [Divi theme](https://www.elegantthemes.com/gallery/divi/).
 It may work with the Divi Builder plugin and Extra theme, but is not tested with those at this time.

 == Screenshots ==

 1. Author box and related posts.
-2. DIVInizer options.
+2. ET Divinizer options.
 3. Image in Divi lightbox.
 4. Post with sidebar removed.

 == Frequently Asked Questions ==

 = Can I change the way it looks? =
 Definitely!
 Customize the look by adding custom CSS under Divi > Theme Options > General > Custom CSS.
-In your dev tools look for classes that have "divinizer" at the beginning to target features added by DIVInizer plugin.
+In your dev tools look for classes that have "divinizer" at the beginning to target features added by ET Divinizer plugin.

-= Can you install DIVInizer and/or customize its design for me? = If you'd like to have your WordPress website professionally supported and maintained, that's what we do at [WordXpress](https://wordx.press).
-Our plans include things like installing and configuring DIVInizer, customizing its design to match your site.
+= Can you install ET Divinizer and/or customize its design for me? = If you'd like to have your WordPress website professionally supported and maintained, that's what we do at [WordXpress](https://wordx.press).
+Our plans include things like installing and configuring ET Divinizer, customizing its design to match your site.

 Plus we include tons of other stuff like adding/updating content on your site, improving speed, security, backups, and safe updates.
 We even give you access to thousands of dollars worth of premium plugins (on our Boxcar and above plans).
 If this is interesting to you, check out [our plans](https://wordx.press/wp-support-plans/) and sign up today!
-We'd love to help you with DIVInizer, Divi Theme, and *much* more.
+We'd love to help you with ET Divinizer, Divi Theme, and *much* more.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the Plugins > Add New page by searching "divinizer".
+1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the Plugins > Add New page by searching "et divinizer".
 2. Activate the plugin.
 3. Go to Divi > DIVInizer to turn on features.